virto-network/website/docs/whitepaper.md

 #### 5.1.1 Key Functions
 - Network Utility: Land token is a tradable NFT token that can be transfered across chains.  and also utilized
-- Community Governance: Land tokens provide their holders voting rights in community level and chain level governance.
+- Local Governance: Land tokens can provide their holders voting rights at local community level and protocol wide voting power.
-- Staking reward: Land tokens are minted as reward for staking DOT.
+- Staking reward: Land tokens can be minted as reward for staking DOT.
 - Community creation: Communities are created when enough land token holders within the community cell second the proposal for the community to be formed.
-- Marketplace support: Enough land token holders also need to support marketplaces that wish to trade in a given geographical area.
+- Commercial community support: Land token holders can require deny or approve new businesses from operating in their geographical area.

 #### 5.1.2 Minting and Distribution

-The total 117.6K( =7<sup>6</sup>) land
+The total of 117.6K( =7<sup>6</sup>) land
 tokens of each community is minted starting from time 0.
-The speed of token minting is rather slow in the beginning and getting faster and then slows down shown below.
-In each period, the total staking capital decides the chance for the individual to get the land token, usually higher staking capitals, higher chance until reaches a certain threshold, the winning chance no longer increases.
-The mechanism tries to increase fairness by preventing early birds and whales’ absolute advantage and monopoly governance.
+The speed of token minting is rather slow in the beginning, then it speeds up to finally slow down as shown below.
+In each period, the total staking capital decides the chance for the individual to get the land token, usually staking higher capital means there is a higher chance of a reward until it reaches a certain threshold when the chance of winning no longer increases.
+The mechanism tries to increase fairness by preventing early birds and whales to take absolute advantage and monopoly the system's governance.

  ![econ_1](token_econ_1.png)